 "A culture of violence, secrecy, and lack of oversight.
 How abandoning galgos has virtually no consequences."

 I have a great announcement to make, that I hope brings the beginning of a remedy for the galgo cause.
 Please share this on your networks to raise awareness of the efforts, at all levels, to end cruelty against animals, in this case the Spanish sighthound, the galgo.

 It was a true honor to participate in this conversation.
-I will expand on this experience in future posts, for now I will leave you with the beginning of my intervention.
-Please watch the full Intergroup Session on Greyhound and Galgos - Eurogroup for Animals.
+I will expand on this experience in future posts, for now, I will leave you with the beginning of my intervention.
+Please watch the full Intergroup Session on Greyhounds and Galgos - Eurogroup for Animals.